Ukrainian Catholic Archiepiscopal Exarchate of Donetsk

 The Ukrainian Catholic Archiepiscopal Exarchate of Donetsk (Archiepiscopi Exarchatus Doneckiensis) is one of the Ukrainian Greek Catholic Church (Byzantine Rite, Ukrainian language)'s five Archiepiscopal Exarchate (Eastern Catholic pre-diocesan missionary jurisdiction under a Major Archbishop) in Eastern Ukraine.

 Its cathedral episcopal see is the Cathedral of the Virgin of Mercy, in Donetsk.
 There is a Basilian monastery at Zvanivka, in the north of Donetsk Oblast.

-The current, and first, archiepiscopal exarch is Bishop Stepan Meniok, C.Ss.R.
+The first archiepiscopal exarch was Bishop Stepan Meniok, C.Ss.R., who retired in 2024.
+He was replaced by Bishop Maksym Ryabukha.

 History

 It was established on 11 January 2002 as the Archiepiscopal Exarchate of Donets’k – Kharkiv, on territory split off from the then Archiepiscopal Exarchate of Kyiv – Vyshhorod (which became the Ukrainian Catholic Archeparchy of Kyiv).

 On 2 April 2014 the Exarchate was renamed as Ukrainian Catholic Archiepiscopal Exarchate of Donetsk, having lost territory to establish the Ukrainian Catholic Archiepiscopal Exarchate of Kharkiv.

+Russian invasion

+The Archeparchy was seriously affected by the 2022 full-scale invasion of Ukraine by Russia, as around half of its territory was taken by Russian forces.
+Bishop Maksym Ryabukha told pontifical charity Aid to the Church in Need that "before the war we had over 80 parishes, and now we have only 37 active parishes.
+The rest were closed, occupied or destroyed."
+He went on to say that "the laws of the occupation force forbid any affiliation with the Catholic Church, either Greek-Catholic or Latin rite, and it is very difficult to provide any sort of ministry there.
+My exarchate no longer has any priests in these territories, all our churches have been destroyed, or they are closed and people are not allowed to attend them."

+In the same interview he described himself as a "bishop on wheels", and described the state of mind of his faithful: "We feel helpless, because it is as if nobody sees what is happening.
+What hurts most is seeing that the world remains silent while civilian areas are bombed and people are killed.
+From a practical standpoint, we can’t see a significant response from the world.
+The only thing that gives us hope is that God is stronger than the evil we can find in the world."